-The CKGSB Business Conditions Index (BCI) registered 55.8 in February, to a certain extent improving on January's overall index of 51.2 (Figure 1).
-This shows that for CKGSB's sample firms, of which the majority are relatively successful in China, the next six months are seen with a degree of optimism, yet how sustainable this optimism is remains to be seen.
+The CKGSB Business Conditions Index (BCI) registered 59.7 in March, improving on February's overall index of 55.8 (Figure 1).
+This shows that for CKGSB's sample firms, of which the majority are relatively successful in China, the next six months are viewed with some optimism.